-- Take a small bowl and add coriander, cardamom, cumin, paprika, nutmeg, grated ginger and cayenne in the bowl.
-Whisk the mix all together.
+- Mix coriander, cardamom, cumin, paprika, nutmeg, grated ginger and cayenne in a small bowl and set it aside.

-- Add onions in the pan to sauté until its light brown and caramelized.
-It would take about 5 minutes.
+- Add onions in the pan to sauté until light brown and caramelized.

-- Now add the tomato puree, water, heavy cream and salt and let the sauce boil.
+- Stir in the spice mixture, tomato puree water, and salt and bring to a boil.

-- Decrease the heat and let it simmer the sauce while it is uncovered for about 10 minutes to get it thickened.
+- Decrease the heat and let it simmer uncovered for about 10 minutes, stirring occasionally.

 While sauce is simmering, cook chicken:

-- Take a heavy 11 to 12-inch griddle or skillet and set it over a moderately high heat until it’s hot.
+- Set your skillet over moderately high heat until it’s hot.

-- Now cook the chicken breasts in 2 batches on the griddle or skillet.
-Feel free to decrease the heat if the chicken sears too fast.
+- Cook the chicken breasts in 2 batches.
+You may need to decrease the heat if the chicken sears too fast.

-- Repeat the same process for the 2nd batch of chicken adding ½ tbsp. peanut oil in between.
+- Repeat the same process for the 2nd batch of chicken adding ½ tbsp.
+Olive oil in between.

 - Once the chicken is cooked, chop it into 1 1/2-inch pieces.